i07/Moox-Notifications/README.md

 include the js with <code>&lt;script&gt;</code> tag as usual.

 function: <code>notify ( content , timeout );</code>
-- content , will hold the text you want to show in the notification ( html allowed )
+- content , will hold the text you want to show in the notification ( basic html allowed )
 - timeout , number of milliseconds the notification should be visible.

 Example:<hr/>